-When we moved into our house, friends and family couldn’t find the door.
-Literally.
-Once they figured out it was behind the tree (yes, it really is there), they'd often wade through the ground cover and duck under the tree in order to get to the door from the circular drive.
+Once they figured out it was behind the tree (yes, it really is somewhere there in the left photo above), they'd often wade through the ground cover and duck under the tree in order to get to the door from the circular drive.

-Other than making sure people can find your front door, other simple ways to create a welcoming entry include:
+Other than making sure people can find your front door, simple ways to create a welcoming entry can include:

-- Making room for a bench or chair (we use ours for leaving items out for people, setting down bags to unlock the door, and taking off muddy shoes)
+- Making room for a bench or chair (we used our bench for leaving items out for people, setting down bags to unlock the door, and taking off muddy shoes).